 You may see this term in certain high-end routers, and it is another way to spread out the connection more equitably.
 A tri-band router has a 2.4GHz band, and splits the 5GHz band in two to create a third band.
 The purpose in doing this is to declutter the 5GHz band by having the router automatically allocate devices between the two bands.
 The result is designed to lower the congestion and have bandwidth flow more freely.
 It’s not going to make the network faster, but could make it more efficient in sharing the existing speed.
-A great example is the ASUS Wireless AC5300 Tri-Band Gigabit Router shown here.
+A great example is the Linksys Wireless AC2200 Tri-Band Mesh Wi-Fi Router shown here.

 In technical terms, Wi-Fi standards begin with the 802.11 prefix, while a letter is added at the end as a suffix to denote which protocol it is.
 This is why routers will show that standard and protocol on the box and marketing language.

-802.11ac, or Wireless-AC, is currently the fastest protocol until Wi-Fi 6 or Wireless-AX evolved.
+802.11ac, or Wireless-AC, was the fastest protocol until Wi-Fi 6 or Wireless-AX evolved.
 For non-AX routers, a Wireless-AC connection resides in the 5GHz band.
-It offers increased transfer speeds over long distances and less interference with other wireless devices, making it ideal for gaming and HD video streaming.
+It increased transfer speeds over long distances with less interference for wireless devices, making it suitable for gaming and HD video streaming.
 It can support bandwidth speeds up to 1300 megabits per second (Mbps).
-It’s also the protocol used for routers that offer tri-band functionality.
+It’s also the protocol sometimes used for routers that offer tri-band functionality.

-802.11n, or Wireless-N, is probably the most widely used protocol that usually resides in the 2.4GHz band.
+802.11n, or Wireless-N, was probably the most widely used protocol when it resided on the 2.4GHz band.
 It can support transfer speeds up to 300 megabytes per second (Mbps).
 Just like Wireless-AC, Wireless-N speeds will be limited to the speed of your actual internet connection.
 On Wireless-AX routers, however, AC will occupy the 2.4GHz band, but you will still be able to connect if your device doesn’t support either AX or AC.

 QoS (Quality of Service)

-This is a feature that has become more common in routers now, and it helps prioritize bandwidth to a certain application or device.
-For example, if there’s a device that does a lot of 4K streaming, or a computer that is critical to a home office, setting up QoS can make those more important than all other connections.
+Gaming routers are not the only models featuring this.
+It’s more common in routers now, helping prioritize bandwidth to a certain application or device.
+For example, if there’s a device that does a lot of 4K streaming, or a console critical to online gaming, setting up QoS can make those more important than all other connections.
 It’s best not to go too far with this feature, as it can get confusing, but it could be very effective when used sparingly and specifically.

 What is MU-MIMO technology?